Pocket Doors vs. Barn Doors

 It’s very important to never try and install a pocket door in a wall that plumbing or electricity runs through.

-To install a pocket door, you’ll need to remove the traditional door frame (if present), as well as the molding, then cut and remove the drywall from both sides of the wall.
+To install a pocket door, first remove the old door frame and molding.
+Then, cut and take out the drywall from both sides of the wall.

 Taking care, cut away the exposed studs, and install a new header for the pocket door, then attach the slider track.

-Hang your door onto the kit following the manufacturer's instructions on the kit you purchased, and install the hardware onto the pocket door and the wall.
+Hang your door using the kit's instructions.
+Install the hardware on the pocket door and the wall.

 Following this, you’ll need to repair your drywall and repaint, and install and paint door trim.
 Then repeat for the other side if you’re using a double pocket door.